Ertso Lake

-Ertso Lake (ერწოს ტბა) is a karst lake in the Java Municipality, Shida Kartli region of Georgia.
+Ertso Lake (Эрцъо), (ერწოს ტბა) is a karst lake in the Java Municipality, Shida Kartli region of Georgia.
 Located in Qvirila river basin, north-west side of the Ertso-Tsona depression, at 1710 m above sea level.
 Lake Ertso is the biggest known karst lake in Georgia.
 The area of surface is 0.31 km^{2}, while the catchment area is 5.85 km^{2}.
 Average depth is 2,1 m, maximal depth is 19 m.
 The shape of the shore line is complicated.
 Three permanent rivers inflows of the lake.
 Lake Ertso extends in a roughly longitudinal direction.
 Four sinkholes are filled with water.
 Gets its feed from snow, rainfall and underground waters.
 The lake surface water temperature is 23–25 °C. The water level is high during May and June and is low during August and September.
 The lake freezes for almost 5 months in winter.
 Lake Ertso is included in the "Red List of Georgia".
 The village of Ertso is located eastern side.